 - Acknowledge the purpose of the document – include a short paragraph about your communications strategy document and what you intend to use it for.

 - Your business objectives – Briefly describe here your end goal.
 I.e Business growth?
 Increase in sales?
 Establish yourself as an expert?

-- Communications objectives – What you hope to share through your communications, how and why you want to publicise your business?
+- Communications objectives – What do you hope to share through your communications, how and why do you want to publicise your business?

 - Target Audience(s) – Details on all of your key stakeholder groups.